-Hi-Fi SENIOR is is an easy to chew, highly digestible fibre feed suitable for all horses and ponies, particularly those with poor teeth.
+Hi-Fi SENIOR is an easy to chew, highly digestible fibre feed suitable for all horses and ponies, particularly those with poor teeth.

 - Hi-Fi Senior is a blend of soft grass and nutrient rich alfalfa with a light molasses and oil coating